uzakov/uzakov.github.io/about.md

 ---

 <p class="message">
   Hi!
 I'm Alikhan Uzakov.
-I’m a Senior Security Engineer at FINRA, where I help design, build and secure the stability of financial markets.
+I’m a Team Lead at FINRA, where I help design, build and secure the stability of financial markets.
 Previously I worked at Clearswift, PwC, Zoopla, and Marks and Spencer.
 </p>

 ![Me]({{ site.url }}/public/images/2020/me.jpg)